djib2011/high-res-mapping/README.md

 ![](https://github.com/djib2011/high-res-mapping/blob/master/figures/FullModel.png)

 The *FullModel* consists of two parts, the *localization network* (in black and blue) and the *expansion network* (in orange).
 The first is responsible for making predictions and generating low-res CAMs, while the second produces the high-res CAMs.
-The procedure for producing the high-res CAMs is similar to the one for their lower resolution couterparts.
+The procedure for producing the high-res CAMs is similar to the one for their lower resolution counterparts.
 The only difference is that instead of the output of the final convolution of the *localization network* (which has dimensions of *14x14*), we'll use the output of the convolution of the *expansion network*, which is upscaled to *224x224*.

 ## Guide: